RaviP14/tenzies-game/tenzies-game/README.md

 ### Features

-- Responsive Design (works with mobiles)
+- Responsive Design (with media queries for mobile view)
 - Highscore saved to Local Storage
 - Roll Counter
 - Confetti drops when you beat highscore.